Best Infrared Sauna Blankets (2026)

 A genuinely low-cost, full-size 74.8" × 35.5" blanket on Amazon that adjusts from 86°F to 176°F with a 20-60 minute timer and waterproof, foldable design.
 It is the cheapest way to try an infrared sweat without a premium spend.
 The catch: no published EMF/VOC testing and a generic brand, so EMF-conscious or safety-first buyers should step up to HigherDOSE or Sun Home. [src3]

-Best Premium Value: Sun Home Saunas Infrared Sauna Blanket (~$499) — Check price
+Best Premium Value: Sun Home Saunas Infrared Sauna Blanket ($499, direct) — Check price

 Fortune and mindbodygreen both single this out as the best blanket for the money in the premium tier.
 Non-toxic, low-VOC, waterproof polyurethane with carbon foils, a single full-length heating zone for even coverage, ultra-low-EMF shielding, and a one-year warranty — at $200 less than HigherDOSE or Bon Charge.
+Sold only on Sun Home's own store.
 The main gap is the lack of published third-party EMF data. [src1, src5]

 At ~16.5 lb it is one of the lightest blankets available, with a ~5-minute preheat, four temperature modes to 167°F, carbon-fiber heating, medical-grade PU, CE certification, and a two-year warranty.
-The pick for anyone who has to lift, fold, and stash the blanket between sessions. [src3, src6]
+The pick for anyone who has to lift, fold, and stash the blanket between sessions — though at $699.99 direct it now costs the same as HigherDOSE, and it is out of stock on CurrentBody's US store as of July 2026. [src3, src6]

-Best for Detox / Heat: Bon Charge Infrared Sauna Blanket (~$700) — Check price
+Best for Detox / Heat: Bon Charge Infrared Sauna Blanket ($699, direct) — Check price

 mindbodygreen's best far-infrared / best-for-detox pick.
 It reaches 176°F (among the hottest), runs 420W, uses non-toxic vegan leather, and claims an ultra-low 0.16 mG EMF output — well under the 2 mG threshold — though that figure is self-reported.
-Quick preheat, but at ~19.8 lb it is heavier to handle and store. [src2, src5]
+Quick preheat, but at ~19.8 lb it is heavier to handle and store.
+Direct from Bon Charge only. [src2, src5]

-mindbodygreen's best low-EMF pick and InfraredTested's best-design pick.
+mindbodygreen's best low-EMF pick and InfraredTested's best-design pick, and now the cheapest of the DTC premium blankets after a price cut to $478.
 It uses heat-resistant amide fabric (the material in spacesuits and firefighter uniforms), jade and tourmaline stones, and copper Faraday shields to block EMFs, reaching 176°F at 600W with a three-year warranty and a trade-in program.
 Crystal-rich build appeals to design-led buyers. [src3, src5]

 Head-to-Head Comparisons